Emergency Medicine Examination Description

 Physicians certified in Emergency Medicine must successfully complete a Computer-Based (Written) and Oral Examination.
 The oral component is taken after the candidate has passed the written examination.
 Physicians recertifying in Emergency Medicine are only required to successfully complete a Computer-Based (Written) Examination.

 The Written Examination

-The written certification examination consists of 325 multiple-choice items and is administered over two consecutive sessions totaling 6.5 hours.
-The written recertification examination consists of 100 multiple-choice items and is administered over a two-hour session.
+The written certification examination consists of 325 multiple-choice items, and is administered in two sections for a total duration of 6.5 hours during one day of testing.
+The two sections consist of 175 and 150 items each, with time limits of 3.5 and 3 hours respectively, and a 45-minute scheduled break in between.
+The written recertification examination consists of 100 multiple-choice items and is administered over a single two-hour session.
 Each question has four potential responses, but only one correct answer.
 Each response to a question is scored as correct or not correct.

 The outline below provides details of the subject areas (domains) covered on the examinations and the approximate number of items from each area.
 This domain listing is provided to help candidates prepare for the examination and is based on a comprehensive practice analysis of the key topics and knowledge in the specialty, as identified by practitioners, instructors, and other leaders in emergency medicine.
 Candidates should review this outline carefully and focus study on the areas listed.
 Each item on the examination is linked to a specific domain.
 The information in the outline is meant to serve as a study aid only and not as a guarantee of success in taking the examination.

 |Domain||Approximate Percentage of Questions on Certification Exam||Approximate Percentage of Questions on Recertification Exam|

 |1||Administrative and Legal Aspects, Disaster Medicine, and Emergency Medical Services||3%||3%|

 |16||Procedures & Skills||3%||2%|